Preview

 What is a Private Blog Network?

 The ultimate goal is to have control over link-building efforts for your money sites.
-The alternative is to rely on other webmasters to editorially place backlinks on their sites, which are outside of your control.
+The alternative is to rely on other webmasters to editorially place backlinks on their sites, which is outside of your control.

 PBNs are a great alternative to just about every other link-building tactic.
 The main drawback is the high upfront cost of building a PBN.